BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ### Step 8 - Submit Question
 Enter a question and click "submit question."
 The vector database will be queried and your question along with the results will be fed to LM Studio for an answer.
-> If you're curious, within the repository folder you'll find a file named "relevant_context.txt," which shows you exactly what the vector database produced.
-This is useful to test different embedding models.

 ### Step 9 - Transcribe Question Instead
 Click start record button.
 Talk.
 Click stop button.
 Paste transcription into question box.
 Click Submit Question.